Hyundai Azera Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance rates for a Hyundai Azera are $1,064 a year including full coverage.
-Comprehensive costs on average $170 a year, collision insurance costs $262, and liability costs $474.
-A policy with just liability insurance costs as little as $522 a year, and coverage for high-risk drivers costs around $2,300.
-Teenage drivers pay the highest rates at up to $4,266 a year.
+Average insurance rates for a Hyundai Azera are $1,064 a year for full coverage insurance.
+Comprehensive costs on average $170, collision insurance costs $262, and liability coverage is estimated at $474.
+A policy with just liability insurance costs approximately $522 a year, and coverage for high-risk drivers costs around $2,300.
+Teen drivers receive the highest rates at up to $4,266 a year.

 Average premium for full coverage: $1,064

-Includes $500 comprehensive and collision deductibles, liability coverage up to 30/60, and includes uninsured/under-insured motorist coverage.
-Estimates are averaged for all 50 U.S. states and Azera trim levels.
+Prices include $500 policy deductibles, 30/60 split liability limits, and includes medical/PIP and uninsured motorist coverage.
+Rates are averaged for all 50 states and for different Azera trim levels.

-For an average driver, Hyundai Azera insurance prices range from the low end price of $522 for your basic liability-only policy to a high of $2,300 for a high-risk driver policy.
+For a driver around age 40, prices range range from as low as $522 for liability-only coverage to a much higher rate of $2,300 for a high-risk insurance policy.

 Use the form below to get customized rates for your location.